antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 Final remarks / future directions
 ---------------------------------

+Everything described in ths chapter can be performed in the R2: genomics analysis and visaulization platform (http://r2platform.com / http://r2.amc.nl)

 We hope that this tutorial has been helpful,The R2 support team.